We want our girls to be happy and to flourish at our school. This is the focus of staff and the leadership body.

 - Someone to listen

-St Mary’s has two resident psychologists and a resident careers counsellor.
+St Mary’s has three resident psychologists.
 All are housed in the health centre on the property.

-The peer counsellors run a buddy system between the Form Is and Form Vs, and take assemblies regularly, when they target pertinent social and personal issues.
+They take assemblies regularly, where they target pertinent social and personal issues.

 The school nurses